kiababashahi/Frequent-items-and-clustering/README.md

-# Assignment instructions
+# Frequent items and clustering

 ## Preliminaries

-With this assignment you will get a practical hands-on of frequent itemsets and clustering algorithms in Spark.
 Before starting, you may want to review the following definitions and algorithms:
 1. Market-basket model, association rules, confidence, interest.
 2. kmeans clustering algorithm and its Spark implementation.

 Important preliminary notes:

-* The requested tasks, described below, are all evaluated with a test run with [pytest](http://pytest.org).
-Your assignment will be graded directly from the result of those tests, see details [here](./README.md).
-You may want to get familiar with pytest before you start.

-* The tests contain examples of expected outputs that you may want to check in case the instruction below are unclear.
-Every detail in your answer counts!
-In particular, you should pay attention to the exact syntax of the expected output: add quotes around your answer and the tests won't pass!

-* Your answers to the tasks below *must* be located in directory `answers`.

 ## Dataset

-We will use the dataset at
+I used the dataset at
 https://archive.ics.uci.edu/ml/datasets/Plants, extracted from the [USDA plant dataset](https://plants.usda.gov/java).
 This dataset lists the plants found in US and Canadian states.